frosforever/frosforever.github.io/_posts/2015-05-18-akka-unit-message-serialization.md

 categories: jekyll update
 ---

-SOMEHITNT here
-And then again
-One more time

 A common mistake in scala is using `Unit`, the companion object, as its value.
 The correct value of type `Unit` is `()`.
 Typically, one can get away with using `Unit` as the value, and

 {% highlight scala %}